Electoral reform in the United States

 Proposals for electoral reform have included overturning the Supreme Court's decision in Citizens United v.
-FEC, public and citizen funding of elections, limits and transparency in funding, ranked-choice voting (RCV), abolishing the Electoral College or nullifying its impact through the National Popular Vote Interstate Compact, and improving ballot access for third parties, among others.
-The U.S. Constitution gives states wide latitude to determine how elections are conducted, although some details, such as the ban on poll taxes, are mandated at the federal level.
+FEC, public and citizen funding of elections, limits and transparency in funding, ranked-choice voting (RCV) (single transferable voting or instant-runoff voting), redistricting to make multi-member districts, abolishing the Electoral College or nullifying its impact through the National Popular Vote Interstate Compact, and improving ballot access for third parties, among others.
+The U.S. Constitution gives states wide latitude to determine how elections are conducted, although some rules, such as the ban on poll taxes, are mandated at the federal level.